Hayley Mills: Personal life

 In 1966, while filming The Family Way, 20-year-old Mills met 53-year-old director Roy Boulting.
 The two were married in 1971 and owned a flat in London's Chelsea and Cobstone Windmill in Ibstone, Buckinghamshire, which was later sold.
 Their son, Crispian Mills, is the lead singer and guitarist for the raga rock band Kula Shaker.
 The couple divorced in 1977.

 Mills had a second son, Jason Lawson, born in July 1976, during a relationship with actor Leigh Lawson.
 She and Lawson split up in the early 1980s.

 In the 1980s, following her breakup with Lawson, Mills developed an interest in a number of Eastern religions.
-She wrote the preface to the book, The Hare Krishna Book of Vegetarian Cooking, published in 1984.
-In a 1997 article in People magazine, she stated that "she is 'not a part of Hare Krishna', though she delved into Hinduism and her own Christianity for guidance."
+She wrote the preface to the book The Hare Krishna Book of Vegetarian Cooking, published in 1984, although she was not a member of Hare Krishna.
+In 1988, Mills co-edited, with Marcus Maclaine, My God: Letters from the Famous on God and the Life Hereafter (Pelham Books, 1988).